soniasheth/EECE2140-FinalProject-BrickBreaker/README.md

 This program will include the use of the Pygame module.
 This module is essential a GUI and will help draw the objects and create graphics.
 There is a possibility that tkinter can be used instead of Pygame.

 Highest Priority Features:
-Medium Priority Features:
+- generating the brick pattern etting the brick pattern to Medium Priority Features:
+- giving the user 3 tries to get all the bricks
 Lowest Priority Features:
+- giving the bricks "lives" themselves. ex) some bricks must be hit 3 times to disapper
+- lets the user play the game again